reidpr/quac/doc-src/pipeline.rst

 There are also intermediate TSV files (``.raw.tsv``) which are in the above format but have not yet had de-duplication and re-ordering.
 Downstream applications should ignore them.

-`FIXME`:

-* Try gzipping the TSV files.
-Some quick and dirty tests suggest that processing time (with ``gzip -1``) will roughly double and file sizes will roughly halve.

 Preprocessing metadata file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~